rjsocha/wyga-php-upstream/README.md

 ## Settings

-Make sure you set Timeout value to at least 8 hours.
+Make sure you set Timeout value to at least 8 hours. (or add more workers)

 ```
 Settings->CI/CD->General pipelines->Timeout